3 Mills Studios

 3 Mills Studios is a centre for film, television and theatre production near Stratford in East London.
 The site of a former distillery in Three Mills became a dedicated centre for television and film production work with the establishment in the 1980s of Bow Studios, Three Mills Island Studios, and Edwin Shirley Productions.
-In the mid-1990s the three studios merged to become 3 Mills Studios, under the management of Workspace Group.
+In the mid-1990s, the three studios merged to become 3 Mills Studios, under the management of Workspace Group.

-In August 2004, the London Development Agency acquired 3 Mills Studios.
+In August 2004, the London Development Agency (LDA) acquired 3 Mills Studios.
 As parent organisation of the Creative London agency, the LDA's role included supporting business and skills, researching industry needs, and promoting London for film-making.
 The site is now one of London's most important film and television studios.

-Ownership transferred to the London Legacy Development Corporation in 2010.
-The LLDC is the organisation responsible for planning, developing, and managing the Olympic Park after the 2012 Summer Olympics.
+Ownership transferred to the London Legacy Development Corporation in 2010 which is the organisation responsible for planning, developing, and managing the Olympic Park after the 2012 Summer Olympics.

 Facilities

-3 Mills Studios has over 75000 sqft of filming space, including 11 filming stages and 9 rehearsal rooms.
+3 Mills Studios has over 75000 sqft of filming space, including 11 filming stages and nine rehearsal rooms.
 Stage 7 at 13483 sqft is the largest, while Stage 2 at 3219 sqft is the smallest.

 Stage 5 at 10437 sqft has a similar floor size to the Royal Albert Hall.

-There are 9 rehearsal rooms on site: Rehearsal Room 6 at 2507 sqft is the largest and Rehearsal Room 3 at 280.9 sqft is the smallest.
+There are nine rehearsal rooms on site: Rehearsal Room 6 at 2507 sqft is the largest and Rehearsal Room 3 at 280.9 sqft is the smallest.